-90 years ago, W.K.
-Kellogg donated the lands that would become the Kellogg Farm and Dairy and Kellogg Bird Sanctuary, and the Manor House was completed, beginning KBS’s legacy of conservation, research, and education.
+In 2017-2018 we marked 90 years since W.K.
+Kellogg donated the lands that would become the Kellogg Farm and Dairy and Kellogg Bird Sanctuary, and construction of the Manor House was completed.
+These events began KBS’s legacy of conservation, research, and education.
 Today, we look back at Kellogg’s impact on Kellogg Biological Station, Kellogg Bird Sanctuary, Kellogg Farm and Dairy, and the surrounding community then and now.

 Click to enlarge KBS Then and Now historical timeline